Table of Contents

 Golden Temple of Polgahawela is situated in the North-central province of Sri Lanka.
 You might feel like been to a Buddhist temple in Thailand because it looks a lot different than usual Sri Lankan temples.
-The entire temple is lavishly decorated with gold colour, this is somewhat unusual to Sri Lankan Buddhist devotees, and however, the temple is visited by a large number of Sri Lankan Buddhist people.
+The entire temple is lavishly decorated with gold colour, which is a somewhat unusual Buddhist temple in Sri Lanka, however, the temple is visited by a large number of Sri Lankan Buddhist people.

-The temple is located amidst the lush green forest, remotely from the Polagahawela town.
-Therefore, it is an off the beaten track tourist attraction, especially, it is not popular place in Sri Lanka for foreign travellers.
+The temple is located amidst the lush green forest, remotely from Polagahawela town.
+Therefore, it is an off-the-beaten-track tourist attraction, especially, since it is not a popular place in Sri Lanka for foreign travellers.

 Mahamvna temple network

-The golden cave temple of Polgahawela is the main branch of Mahamevnawa temple network, which comprised of 40 Buddhist temples.
-A large number of temples belong to Mahamevnawa temple network are located in Sri Lanka while branches are to be found in foreign countries such as India, USA, Canada, Australia, UK, Dubai, South Korea, Germany and Italy.
-About 700 hundred monks are practising the teaching of Buddha at Mahamevnawa temples.
+The golden cave temple of Polgahawela is the main branch of the Mahamevnawa temple network, which is comprised of 40 Buddhist temples.
+A large number of temples belonging to the Mahamevnawa temple network are located in Sri Lanka while branches are to be found in foreign countries such as India, the USA, Canada, Australia, the UK, Dubai, South Korea, and Germany and Italy.
+About 700 hundred monks practising the teaching of Buddha at Mahamevnawa temples.
 However, Mahamevna is not included in most Sri Lanka trip packages such as 5 days Sri Lanka cultural trip because it has purely religious importance.

-The entire temple is in gold colour and most statues are coloured with either yellow or gold.
+The entire temple is in gold colour and most statues are coloured either yellow or gold.
 The temple is beautifully designed and stands away from the hustle and bustle of the city.
-This is a temple includes in most Sri Lanka road trips undertaken by local people, because this is purely a religious attraction.
+This is a temple included in most Sri Lanka road trips undertaken by local people because this is purely a religious attraction.
 Mahmevna temple is not an important historical site in Sri Lanka.

 The temple is very modern, but it has received very wide popularity within a very short period of time.
-It can be due to the fact, that temple follows the totally different style than the most other temples on the island.
-The temple looks like a palace, which covered with gold from the distance.
+It can be due to the fact, that temple follows a totally different style than most other temples on the island.
+The temple looks like a palace, which is covered with gold from the distance.
 Virtually every element of the temple is painted with gold colour.

 It was the highlight of the last day of our trip to Anuradhapura.
 We visited the temple on our return journey to Colombo and we did not have any important visits along the way.
 Therefore we had plenty of time to have a leisurely look at this beautiful temple.
 If you like to visit a temple with a totally different style, the Golden temple of Polgahwela could be the most suitable place for you.